maan78612/Creative-Advanced-Technologies-Assessment/README.md

-2:For state-management use Provider (Recommended By Flutter) 3:To fetch data from Api calls uses Dio package
+2:For state-management use Provider (Recommended By Flutter)

+3:To fetch data from Api calls uses Dio package

-4:Use Hive package to store favorite data locally 5:For API call its using dio:
+4:Use Hive package to store favorite data locally

+5:For API call its using dio:
-6:api_functions.dart file has all the API call methods, and also before calling an API checking network availability.
+        api_functions.dart file has all the API call methods, and also before calling an API checking network availability.

-7:For font using loto family
+6:For font using loto family
-8:Most reusable UI(s) are created as separate components which can be found in ui/global_widget folders.
+7:Most reusable UI(s) are created as separate components which can be found in ui/global_widget folders.

-9: Screen recording of the flow
+8: Screen recording of the flow
         https://drive.google.com/file/d/14dkWvCSCS-I6aP-8O0OYS6UZSGKz282a/view?usp=sharing